 The concept of the rule of law in Indonesia in the explanation of Article 1, paragraph (3) of the 1945 Constitution of the Republic of Indonesia states that Indonesia is a State of Law.
 The concept of constitutional democracy in Indonesia has been a subject of constitutional debate since ancient times.

 In constitutional practice, this concept has not been sufficiently put into practice, so it is not surprising that the universal ideal of the rule of law contained in the Constitution is often violated.

-Democracy is defined as a form of government in which citizens have equal rights to make decisions that can change their lives (Khan, 2021).
+Democracy is defined as a form of government in which citizens have equal rights to make decisions that can change their lives.
 Democracy also allows citizens to participate directly or through their representatives in the formulation, development, and implementation of laws (Harefa & Fatolosa Hulu, 2020).

-According to Ulum, Damayanti, and Kuswandono (2021), the concept of democracy contains the principle of popular sovereignty (democracy), and the concept of the rule of law contains the principle of supremacy of law (monocracy), and these two concepts are interrelated.
-This understanding of the rule of law is called a "democratic rule of law."
-It is called a "democratic rule of law," because it accommodates the principles of the rule of law and the principles of democracy, namely, the Supremacy of Law, Equality before the Law, Due Process of Law, and limitation of state power and state equipment, by implementing the principle of division of power, vertical or horizontal separation of powers, as an effort to limit power, an independent and impartial judiciary, and other principles (Dollu & Karbeka, 2024).
-A harmonious relationship between the political superstructure and political base occurs when corridors or standard rules are mutually agreed upon and implemented (Oyinlade, Finch, & Christo, 2020).
-Here, the law becomes the standard for minimizing various violations committed by both the government and society to achieve a democracy.
-If a violation occurs, the basis for handling and prosecuting it is the law that regulates it.
-In principle, the law is tasked with creating social order.
-Laws must be forced to achieve social order (Burhanuddin, Wahyuniar, & Maskawati, 2024).
+According to Ashidique, the concept of democracy contains the principle of popular sovereignty (democracy), and the concept of the rule of law contains the principle of supremacy of law (monocracy), and these two concepts go hand in hand.
+This understanding of the rule of law is called a "democratic rule of law," because it accommodates the principles of the rule of law and the principles of democracy, namely: Supremacy of Law, Equality before the Law, Due Process of Law, limitation of state power and state equipment, by implementing the principle of division of power vertical or horizontal separation of powers, as an effort to limit power, an independent and impartial judiciary and other principles.

+A harmonious relationship between the political superstructure and political base occurs when corridors or standard rules are mutually agreed upon and implemented.
+Here, the law becomes the standard for minimizing various violations committed by both the government and society to achieve democracy.
+It is clear that if a violation occurs, the basis for handling and prosecuting it is the law that regulates it.
+In principle, the law itself is tasked with creating social order.
+Laws must be forced to achieve social order.

-Decision Number 90/PUU-XXI/2023 is one of the most challenging tests faced by the courts.
-This means that the 2024 presidential election contestation will turn the Constitutional Court's courtroom into an arena for fighting, which, unfortunately, is not always in the interests of the nation and state.
-What emerges is a political interest in winning without paying attention to Indonesian politics.
-Supposedly, as the guardian of the constitution and democracy, especially those filled with constitutional judges who are capable statesmen, the Court must be resistant to the temptation of intervention in the form of power and wealth.
-Unfortunately, in the Petitioner's view, Decision 90 shows how the Court has been subordinated to the interests of gaining power by changing legal rules, something that is unwise and should not be done.
-Moreover, changes to the age requirements for presidential and vice presidential candidates used the hand of the Reporting Judge (Anwar Usman) who should have resigned because the case had direct interests in his family, namely President Joko Widodo and his son Gibran Rakabuming Raka.
-This interest cannot be denied because it has become a legal fact, with the registration of Gibran Rakabuming Raka as a vice presidential candidate to the KPU by one of them, taking advantage of the new provisions regarding the age requirement in the 90 Decision, which was decided by the court.
-This decision not only contradicts the principle of impartiality, but also suggests that the Reporting Judge should have resigned in accordance with the concept of judicial disqualification (Resopijani & Neonbeni, 2024).
+Decision Number 90/PUU-XXI/2023 is one of the toughest tests faced by the courts.
+This means that the 2024 presidential election contestation will turn the Constitutional Court's courtroom into an arena for fighting, which, unfortunately, is not always sincere in the interests of the nation and state.
+What emerges is political interest in winning without paying attention to Indonesian politics.
+Supposedly, as the guardian of the constitution and democracy, especially those filled with constitutional judges who are capable statesmen, the Court must be resistant to the temptation of intervention in the form of power or wealth.
+Unfortunately, in Petitioner's view, Decision 90 shows how the Court has been subordinated to the interests of gaining power by changing legal rules, something that is unwise and should not be done.
+Moreover, changes to the age requirements for presidential and vice presidential candidates used the hand of the Reporting Judge (Anwar Usman) who should have resigned because the case had direct interests in his family, namely President Joko Widodo and his son Gibran Rakabuming Raka, This interest cannot be denied because it has become a legal fact, with the registration of Gibran Rakabuming Raka as a vice presidential candidate to the KPU by one of them, taking advantage of the new provisions regarding the age requirement in the 90 Decision, which is decided by the court.
+This decision not only contradicts the principle of impartiality, but the Reporting Judge should also have resigned in accordance with the concept of judicial disqualification (Resopijani & Neonbeni, 2024).